Want to get more traffic with little effort?

 As shown in the picture the XML sitemap contains a handful of pages which are your important and regularly updated pages.

-Every content you produce with a separate URL needs to be indexed in the Google search console.
-And it’s only possible with the help of an XML sitemap for Google.
+Every content you produce with a separate URL needs to be indexed in the Google search console for it to be visible in search results.
+And it’s only possible with the help of an XML sitemap.

-This way, when someone searches for any query, the search engines can quickly make a decision based on the pages they have crawled and present relevant ones in search results.
+This way, when a search query is made, the search engines quickly make a decision based on the pages they have crawled and present the most relevant ones in search results.

 I suggest you buckle up because in this post we’ll discuss the nitty-gritty of sitemaps and help you create one for your website.